Hemmant

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Hemmant had one of the highest income levels in Australia based on the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers in Hemmant was $66,996, with an average income of $80,835.
-This compares to figures for Greater Brisbane of $58,236 and $72,799 respectively.
-Using the Wage Price Index growth rate of 9.91% since financial year 2023, estimated incomes as of September 2025 would be approximately $73,635 (median) and $88,846 (average).
-According to Census 2021 income data, incomes in Hemmant cluster around the 74th percentile nationally.
-In Hemmant, 35.0% of the population (1,167 individuals) fall within the $1,500 - $2,999 income range, similar to the surrounding region where 33.3% occupy this bracket.
-High housing costs consume 16.9% of income, but strong earnings place disposable income at the 73rd percentile nationally.
-The area's SEIFA income ranking places it in the 5th decile.
+Hemmant suburb's income level is among Australia's highest based on latest ATO data aggregated by AreaSearch for financial year 2023.
+Hemmant's median taxpayer income is $66,996 with an average of $80,835, compared to Greater Brisbane's $58,236 and $72,799 respectively.
+Using Wage Price Index growth of 9.91% since financial year 2023, estimated incomes for September 2025 are approximately $73,635 (median) and $88,846 (average).
+Hemmant's household, family, and personal incomes cluster around the 74th percentile nationally according to Census 2021 data.
+In Hemmant, 35.0% of individuals earn between $1,500 - 2,999, similar to surrounding regions at 33.3%.
+High housing costs consume 16.9% of income but strong earnings place disposable income at the 73rd percentile nationally.
+Hemmant's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income